awsdocs/aws-greengrass-developer-guide/doc_source/long-testing.md

  **Greengrass\_HelloWorld\_Counter** ignores the content of received messages\.
 It just runs the code in `function_handler`, which sends a message to the **hello/world/counter** topic\.
 To review this code, see the [ `greengrassHelloWorldCounter.py`](#greengrassHelloWorldCounter.py) code listing\.

 1. To test the long\-lived lifecycle, invoke the Lambda function by publishing a message to the **hello/world/counter/trigger** topic\.
 You can use the default message\.
-![\[Default Hello from AWS IoT Core console message sent to hello/world/counter/trigger with the Publish to topic button highlighted.\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/gg-get-started-057.png)
+![\[Default Hello from AWS IoT console message sent to hello/world/counter/trigger with the Publish to topic button highlighted.\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/gg-get-started-057.png)

 Every time a message is published to the `hello/world/counter/trigger` topic, the `my_counter` variable is incremented\.
 This invocation count is shown in the messages sent from the Lambda function\.
 Because the function handler includes a 20\-second sleep cycle \(`time.sleep(20)`\), repeatedly triggering the handler queues up responses from the AWS IoT Greengrass core\.